apache/trafficcontrol/docs/source/overview/introduction.rst

   * `Traffic Portal <http://trafficcontrol.apache.org/docs/latest/overview/traffic_portal.html/>`_ is a web application which leverages the Traffic Ops APIs to present CDN data through a web interface.

 **Traffic Logs**
-  * Traffic Logs is currently under construction with the intent to aggregate Traffic Server request and response logs as well as other server logs.
+  * Traffic Logs is currently under construction and is intended  to aggregate Traffic Server request/response logs as well as other server logs.
 Logs will be parsed and indexed for search.

 In the next sections each of these components will be explained further.